-Don’t know if you’ve found the best Pittsburgh wedding videographer for you?
-Relax, girlfriend.
-I’ve got you covered.
-Well, actually my friend Christina Montemurro does.
+Don’t know if you’ve found the best wedding videographer for you?
+Relax.
+We’ve got you covered.
+Well, actually our friend Christina Montemurro does.
 As a videographer AND photographer herself, she knows a little thing or two about what weddings.
 More importantly, she knows about wedding professionals – what separates a good one from a bad one, how to have the best experience working with them, and how to make sure you’ve found the perfect one.
 Today, she’s guest posting with some advice on how to know if you’ve found the best wedding videographer for your style, budget, and wedding wishes.
 Ask yourself (and them) these questions to find out!

 What style of videography do you like?

 Just like with wedding photography styles, there are a variety of videography styles to choose from.
 It’s worth doing a little research to be sure you find the best fit for your personality.
 Here’s a quick run-down:

-- Documentary/Narrative – These cover the major events of the day from a close observer point of view.
-These may incorporate audio from vows, speeches, and other parts of the day.
+- Documentary/Narrative – This style covers the major events of the day from a close observer point of view.
+It may incorporate audio from vows, speeches, and other parts of the day.
 As you watch, you’ll feel like you were right there in the room, watching as events unfold.

-- Musical Highlight Video – These are similar to a documentary approach, but set to music, without any ambient sound, speeches, or audio.
+- Musical Highlight Video – This style is similar to a documentary approach, but set to music, without any ambient sound, speeches, or audio.
 There is more of an emphasis on visuals and editing to a specific song.

-- Stylized, Cinematic Video – These are the videos that will make you feel like a movie star.
+- Stylized, Cinematic Video – This style encompasses the videos that will make you feel like a movie star.
 Think sweeping shots of you spinning in an empty ballroom, aerial footage, dips and twirls, and grand, intense music that create a film with an epic feel.

 - Traditional – This style covers everything throughout the wedding day, essentially creating a long form video that covers the whole day from start to finish.
 These videos are often shot entirely on a tripod from a single location and have long continuous shots of the action, as if viewed in real time.